-LBGC share purchases are
+LBGC share purchases are not tax deductible.

 Long Beach Grocery Cooperative, Inc.